siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 not whether the flow balances locally, but what shape the reorganization of energy takes when understood as a complete process rather than region by region numerical accounting. $\mathbf{S}$ handles the accounting: how much energy crosses a surface, and in what direction.
-It does not yet tell us the full spatial pattern that transport takes.
+Even taken as a whole, this does not yet reveal the structure of that transport, as the next chapters will show.

 This book studies the source-free case.
 That choice is sufficient for the reconstruction that follows, and it does not preclude fundamental sources or